-Table C.3.7: Recommendations from the Kleinmond WTW Process Audit Item Recommendation Planning Priority Operational Assessment Operational Monitoring Ensure spreadsheet is being kept up to date.
-Process Controllers to actively use operational data.
-Process Controllers to receive regular lab feedback.
-Verify the calibration of the equipment used on site.
-Include Electrical Conductivity in the daily testing.
-Continue monitoring Aluminium Medium Medium Medium Medium Short Long Occupational Health and Safety Update signage on site.
+Table C.3.7: Recommendations from the Kleinmond WTW Process Audit Item Item Recommendation Operational Assessment Operational Monitoring 8 Occupational Health and Safety Update signage on site.
 Ensure plant personnel are all familiar with how to use the equipment provided.
 The chlorine training provided is noted in this regard.
 Test safety showers on a regular basis.
 Provide barrier to contain any chemical leaks.
 Repair handrails.
 Long Long Long Short Medium Housekeeping Tidy up grounds.Ensure mechanical equipment remains clean.
-Long Long Maintenance Ensure Process Controllers are to be aware of the Preventative Maintenance Schedule.
-Ensure records / logbooks pertaining to preventative maintenance are also available on site.
-Medium Medium Administrative Assessment Water Safety Plan and Incident Management Protocol Start sensitizing Process Controllers to take more responsibility for aspects related to risk management pertaining to the operation of the works.
+Long Long Maintenance Ensure Process Controllers are to be aware of the Preventative Maintenance Schedule Administrative Assessment Water Safety Plan and Incident Management Protocol Start sensitizing Process Controllers to take more responsibility for aspects related to risk management pertaining to the operation of the works.
 Long